MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/web-api-basic-operations-sample.md

 ---
-title: "Web API Basic Operations Sample (PowerApps Common Data Service for Apps)| MicrosoftDocs"
+title: "Web API Basic Operations Sample (Common Data Service for Apps)| Microsoft Docs"
 description: "This group of sample demonstrates how to perform CRUD (Create, Retrieve, Update and Delete) operations using the Web API.
 These are implemented using Client-side JavaScript and C#" ms.custom: "" ms.date: 06/15/2018